Mitch Garver Player Props: Rangers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 16th-ranked team ERA across all league pitching staffs (4.24).
+- The Cardinals have a 4.26 team ERA that ranks 16th among all league pitching staffs.

-- The Cardinals give up the eighth-fewest home runs in baseball (61 total, one per game).
+- Cardinals pitchers combine to allow the ninth-fewest home runs in baseball (63 total, one per game).

-- His last time out came on Friday, May 26 against the Cleveland Guardians, when the lefty went five innings, surrendering four earned runs while allowing five hits.
+- In his last time out on Friday against the Pittsburgh Pirates, the right-hander threw 5 1/3 innings, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.